 Therefore, the eigenvalues of $\mathcal{T}_n$ are the roots of the polynomials $\bar{p}_1\left(\lambda \right),\bar{p}_2(\lambda),\ldots,\bar{p}_{n}\left(\lambda \right)$.

 For proving the second part of the conclusion, we note that all eigenvalues of $\mathcal{D}^{-1}_n \mathcal{A}_n$ are the roots of $\bar{p}_i,~i=1,2,\ldots,n$.
-We are going to show that all the roots of polynomial $\bar{p}_i, i=1,2,\ldots,n$, lie on the right half-plane by using the Routh-Hurwitz stability criterion \cite{barnett1977routh, gantmacher1959}.
+We are going to show that all roots of the polynomials $\bar{p}_i, i=1,2,\ldots,n$, lie on the right half-plane by using the Routh-Hurwitz stability criterion \cite{barnett1977routh, gantmacher1959}.

 The stability of a polynomial can be determined by the Routh-Hurwitz stability criterion which suggests using a tabular method \cite{barnett1977routh}: For a general $k$th-degree polynomial

 its Routh table is a matrix of $k+1$ rows , which has the following structure: